Teerapat6509650468/CS360_Project_Fork/README.md

 openssl rand -base64 32
 ```
 - Update the .env file <br>
-After generating the secret keys, replace the toBeModified placeholders in the .env file.
-It should look like this after modification :
+After generating the secret keys, replace the toBeModified placeholders in the .env file :
 ```bash
 #open .env file for modify
 nano .env